-Events from the last month constitute a familiar pattern to the extent that equities continue to exhibit profound swings both to the upside and downside as investor psychology appears to be overruling fundamentals.
-A review of the latter suggests the same familiar problems beset the global economy, namely a lack of suitable policy instruments to manage the ongoing painful process of deleveraging across the developed world.
+2010 was characterised by equities exhibiting profound swings both to the upside and downside as investor psychology appeared to overrule fundamentals.
+An assessment of the latter suggests the same familiar problems may affect the global economy in 2011, namely a lack of suitable policy instruments to manage the ongoing painful process of deleveraging across the developed world.
 Stagnating growth and rising inflation represent other concerns.
 These factors have somewhat masked a recent improvement in corporate earnings, but as fundamentals move back to dominate, there is a risk that these encouraging results patterns may not prove sustainable.
-Looking ahead to 2011 we consequently see no reason to change our current equity strategy, favouring diversified growth (basic materials) and high cash returns (telcos, utilities) principally at the expense of the consumer and financials sectors.
+Looking to the year ahead, we see no reason to change our current equity strategy, favouring diversified growth (basic materials) and high cash returns (telcos, utilities) principally at the expense of the consumer and financials sectors.
 Gold also remains highly attractive in our view.